jennifermorin/academic-kickstart/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Skills"
-subtitle = "Tools utilized for completing this website project"
+subtitle = "Acquired during this website development project"

 # Showcase personal skills or business features.
 #